RupBarad/RupBarad/README.md

 - 🌱 I’m currently learning kotlin and flutter

-- 💞️ I like to collaborate with you as a Developer
+- 💞️ I like to collaborate with people as a good human being as well as a developer

 - 📫 How to reach me?
    - You can reach me by email and phone.
 My email id is rup.barad@atharvasystem.com and Phone number is 6352278590